nriser/colorpal-api/README.md

 ## General Approach

 Since I knew that I would implementing a frontend framework (for the first time) would be tough, I decided to stick with a simple ERD.

-Referring back to my wireframes and user stories guided me in building the backend.
+In building the Colorspiration app, I started with writing user stories, sketching a wireframe, and then building the backend.
+In building the backend, I tested the routes I built with curl scripts.

 I implement use of a 3rd party API (ColorTag) by making ajax calls from client side.
 I am considering using another 3rd party API (Impalette) instead, which I may try to implement it in the backend insetad of the frontend due to CORS related issues.